Skip to main content

 Federal law puts limits on campaign contributions to candidates for president and Congress.
 Learn about contribution limits and campaign financial reporting rules.

-How much can you contribute to a candidate for federal office?
+How much can you donate to a political campaign

 You can donate to more than one candidate in each federal election.
-The donation limits are:
+The current contribution limits are:

 Primary election General election